josh-endries/starbook/README.md

 # Overview

-*book was developed to fulfill an assignment for a cloud computing class.
+*book was developed to fulfill an assignment for a cloud computing class in 2012.
 The assignment was to create a social network using gossip protocols (specifically, the MiCA library).
 In theory, *book should be functional and efficient at cloud scale (thousands of nodes, millions of users), however it has only been actually tested on the order of a hundred nodes.

 I wrote *book in about a month.
 It has rough edges, hard-coded parts that should be configuration, and generally needs optimization and other improvements if one were to seriously use it in production.
 It was written as a proof-of-concept MVP that uses gossip networking.
 That said, it does (or did) work as intended.
 A live demonstration was presented at BOOM 2012.